Appearance & Reality > The Lord Jesus Christ > Strong and weak

 20 “Nevertheless do not rejoice in this, that the spirits are subject to you, but rejoice that your names are recorded in heaven.”

-The experience of Cornelius
+The experiences of Cornelius and Peter

 Acts 10:3-4